EvergineTeam/Cesium.NET/README.md

 ## Purpose

-Cesium Native is a set of C++ libraries for 3D geospatial applications, powering the runtime of [Cesium for Unreal](https://github.com/CesiumGS/cesium-unreal), [Cesium for Unity](https://github.com/CesiumGS/cesium-unity), and [Cesium for O3DE](https://github.com/CesiumGS/cesium-o3de).
+Cesium Native is a set of C++ libraries for 3D geospatial applications.
 It provides:

 - 3D Tiles streaming and rendering
 - Cesium Ion asset access and authentication